top of page

 • Taller Obert, Barcelona, Spain

-• Summer Solstice Exhibition, David Dupuy Studios, New York, NY
+• Summer Solstice Exhibition, David Dupuy Studios, NY

 2021